data61/pihanga/README.md

 ## Approach & upcoming development

-We started by modularising our UI into components and modules.
-Modules are then loaded dynamically.
+We started by modularising our UI into components and [modules](#module-definition) and loading them dynamically.
+To achieve this, we had to create our own [Router](#router).

-This later enabled us to develop full plugin capability where a component or a module while being developed independently can still be plugged in to the the rest.
-This feature is not yet completed.
-We are aiming to get it in pihanga@v1.0.0.
+The [dynamic module loader](#features) enabled us to develop a plugin system that allows components to have a dynamic list of child components.
+A component or a module while being developed independently can be plugged in to the existing application.
+This feature is not yet completed though.
+We are aiming to release it in pihanga@v1.0.0.

-## Limitation
+## Known issues

-The dynamic module loader depends on the use of `require.context(...)` which will need to be called in your application.
+The dynamic module loader depends on the use of `require.context(...)` or alike to get all paths to `*.module.js` files.
+It will need to be called in your application.
 Please checkout one of the examples in `src/example` on how to use it.

 ## Get started

 ### Installation
     npm install --save pihanga

+### Features
 pihanga comes with these main utilities:
 1. `RouterComponentWrapper`: it lets you to customise the look and feel of the router component.
 1. `LoggerFactory`: A factory to create a logger object